| (ARA) - We all know home improvement is a hot trend. But did you know that

 cabinets or shelving; and 17 percent complete home improvement projects such

+as adding custom crown molding to a room.
 Well known do-it-yourselfer and cable television host JoAnne Liebeler believes

 the sense of accomplishment experienced by women woodworkers is much of what's